spheronFdn/documentations/docs/configure-build/get-started.md

 slug: /configure-build/get-started
 ---

-ArGo lets you link a GitHub repository to a site for continuous deployment.
-Each time you push to your Git provider, ArGo runs a build with your tool of choice and deploys the result to our powerful CDN.
+Spheron Protocol lets you link a GitHub repository to a site for continuous deployment.
+Each time you push to your Git provider, Spheron runs a build with your tool of choice and deploys the result to our powerful CDN.

 The quickest way to begin is by connecting your website's GitHub repository to deploy directly from there and allow for continuous deployment.
 If you so choose, you can also deploy by uploading the full code base for your website.